CAIRIBU ARCTICS Community Forums

 - Executive Summary on Becoming a Scientist – How to Know What You Need to Know (Aug.
 2021 ARCTICS forum; prepared by Alexis Adrian, graduate student, UW-Madison U54 George M. O’Brien Center)

-The CAIRIBU Interactions Core is launching a new initiative to connect CAIRIBU-affiliated trainees to potential mentors.
-The purpose of the CAIRIBU Mentorship Network was conceived by a committee of CAIRIBU trainees and ESIs.
+The CAIRIBU Mentorship Network was conceived by a committee of CAIRIBU trainees and ESIs.
 The objective is to provide an avenue beyond a trainee’s primary PI/mentor for additional individualized feedback or career advice (see the non-exhaustive list of potential topic areas below).

 Potential Topics for Mentor-Mentee Relationship Discussions: